OSA7JIMI/genz_kampung/README.md

 # genz_kampung: Undergraduate Research Experience on Campus (URECA) '23-24 @NTU
 ## Research into the posting behaviours and habits of Singaporean and international students on Reddit
-As the main purpose of this repository is practical instead of archival, some code has been cleaned up for readability/optimization and may not be exactly what was used during the research.
-All identifying information has been removed to preserve the privacy of the Reddit users involved
+- As the main purpose of this repository is practical instead of archival, some code has been cleaned up for readability/optimization and may not be exactly what was used during the research
+- All identifying information has been removed to preserve the privacy of the Reddit users involved

 ### Order of Usage:
 1. get_reddit_data